 - To access the Databases from outside the DIT network see the Off Campus Access link.

 - * NB ACM Digital Library provides full-text access to ACM Journals and ACM Transactions, but not ACM Conference Procseedings or letters.
 For more information see the Full Text Options section below.

 - See also the full DIT Library database subscription listing

-What does Summon search?
-Summon is a search engine that provides relevance ranked results from DIT Library's online collections in a one single search.
+What does SearchAll/ Summon search?
+It is a search engine that provides relevance ranked results from DIT Library's online collections in a one single search.
 It includes records and citations from the DIT Library's databases, eJournals eBooks and theses collections.

-Summon and Google Scholar search different bodies of scholarly content.
+SearchAll/ Summon and Google Scholar search different bodies of scholarly content.
 There is overlap, but there is content in Summon not in Google Scholar, and vice-versa.
-Results in Summon are reflective of DIT Library's collections — as a DIT Library patron, you have access to most full-text you can find in Summon.
+Results in Summon are reflective of DIT Library's collections.
+As a registered DIT Library patron, you have access to most full-text you can find in SearchAll/ Summon.

 Some features unique to Google Scholar: